Introduction

 1. In the New GeoPackage Layer dialog, click on the next to Database and browse to the project location.
 Enter the file name as banglore_lakes and click OK.
 Now the Table name will be auto-populated as banglore_lakes.
 Choose MultiPolygon as Geometry type.
 Let the CRS be in default EPSG:4326 projection.

 1. In the new layer, let’s add some basic fields.
 First, let’s add the name field.
-Under the New Field section, in Name enter name, in Type choose Text Data, and in Maximum length, enter 50.
+Under the New Field section, in Name enter name, in Type choose Text, and in Maximum length, enter 50.
 Now click Add to Fields List button.

 1. The Fields List section will get updated.
-Similarly, add a status filed with Type as integer.
-Click OK to close the dialog.
+Similarly, add a status filed with Type as Integer (32 bit).
+Click Add to Fields List button.

 1. Now the banglore_lakes layer will be added to the Layers tab.